decretist/Dissertation/Chapter3/chapter3.md

 circumstances under which the *Decretum* was composed, would be in a preface to his abbreviation.
-Unfortunately, there is no printed edition of the abbreviation, and the only form in which a manuscript of the abbreviation was available was a low-resolution digitization of an old microfilm of Paris, Bibliothèque nationale de France, Latin 3886.
+Unfortunately, there is no printed edition of the abbreviation, and the only form in which a manuscript of the abbreviation is available is a low-resolution digitization of an old microfilm of Paris, Bibliothèque nationale de France, Latin 3886.
 It does not appear to have a preface of any kind, but launches immediately into the abbreviation starting with "*Humanum